 TL = T(RREQ)*Qr + T(RREP)*Qp + T(DATA)*Qd

-There Qr, Qp, and Qd are the intermediate values to calculate the request rate, reply rate and data transmission rate of network nodes respectively.
+Their Qr, Qp, and Qd are the intermediate values to calculate the request rate, reply rate and data transmission rate of network nodes respectively.
 And time factor to evaluate the route request, route reply and data sent are measured via T(RREQ), T(RREP) and T(DATA) accordingly.
-For a given network node, if TL is less than or equals to a threshold value, then it is considered as an untrustworthy node who might drop packets.
+For a given network node, if TL is less than or equals a threshold value, then it is considered as an untrustworthy node who might drop packets.
 Otherwise, it is a trustworthy node who should be allowed to stay in the network for a better-secured communication.

 EBoX: Evidence of behavior information exchange mechanism against selfish attacks [8]

-Evidence of Behavior Information Exchange (EBox) mechanism could detect selfish nodes and misbehaving nodes in the ad hoc network and ignore such nodes from the network.
+Evidence of Behavior Information Exchange (EBox) mechanism could detect selfish nodes and misbehaving nodes in the ad hoc network and eliminate such nodes from the network.
 It uses a reputation-based schema to award penalty points for selfish network nodes and credit points for trustworthy network nodes.
 Santhosh J and Malini V K proposed this mechanism to estimate trust values by comparing their predefined threshold values.

 QoS of MANET through trust based AODV routing protocol by exclusion of black hole attack [9]

-Radha Krishna Bar, Jyotsna Kumar Mandal, and Moirangthem Marjit Singh have proposed to evaluate trust values for nodes in the ad hoc networks based upon two criteria which their ability to forward data packets and forward RREQ for a given network node.
+Radha Krishna Bar, Jyotsna Kumar Mandal, and Moirangthem Marjit Singh have proposed to evaluate trust values for nodes in the ad hoc networks based upon two criteria; their ability to forward data packets and forward RREQ for a given network node.
 Finally, the trust value is calculated as a multiplication of the forwarded data packets ratio and forwarded RREQ packets ratio.
 Then trust value is recorded in the routing table to make routing decisions.

 Research Gap and Research Problems

 Nodes in MANET can move randomly without any centralized structure or any time pattern.
 Due to this self-configuration and self-optimization characteristics, such networks can be called self-organized networks [1].
 It is difficult to provide security for such dynamic environments than traditional networks.
 Ad hoc networks like MANET are vulnerable to various attacks due to this dynamic and distributed behavior of nodes.
-This can lead to many IoT device failure with resource-constrained environments.
+This can lead to many IoT device failures in resource-constrained environments.
 Therefore, there should be mechanisms which allow a node to measure the reliability and security of other nodes.
 Then trustworthy nodes can avoid dealing with malicious nodes.
 As a result, it can improve both network performance and security aspects.

-As revealed in 1.2.2, only the direct trust is calculated to evaluate the trustworthiness of nodes.
-That will cause problems in capturing indirect behaviors of network nodes that brings harm.
-There is no way to prove complete trustworthiness only depends on direct interactions among each node in the network.
-There might have chances of getting high accuracy for trust values by getting recommendations from other network nodes.
-At the same time could not come to a better decision only depending on indirect trust value.
-That will arise the requirement of calculating the average value of direct trust value and indirect trust value when taking a better conclusion on the trustworthiness of nodes.
+As revealed in 1.2.2, only the direct trust is calculated to evaluate the trustworthiness of nodes that will cause problems in capturing indirect behaviors of harmful network nodes.
+There is no way to prove complete trustworthiness only depending on direct interactions among each node in the network.
+There can be instances of achieving high accuracy for trust values by getting recommendations from other network nodes.
+At the same time, one cannot come to a better decision only depending on indirect trust value.
+This highlights the requirement of calculating the average value of direct trust value and indirect trust value when arriving at a more informed conclusion on the trustworthiness of nodes.
 On the other hand, the definition of trust among the network nodes is similar to trust among human beings.
-Direct trust is the trust which builds with the experience among each other.
-When someone has suspects about that trust, going to take recommendations from others which is the indirect trust.
+Direct trust is the trust which is built with the experience among each other.
+When someone suspects trust, they take recommendations from others which is the indirect trust.
 Therefore, measuring both direct trust and indirect trust is a vital factor.